Lesson video

 Jacob is still correct, but the answer is not in its simplest form.

-Both Lucas and Jacob's answer are equivalent, and they're both correct.
+Both Lucas and Jacob's answer are equivalent and they're both correct.

-Well done if you got that one right.
+Hope you got that one right.

 Now, let's have a look at your task question.